Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/getting-started/using-apps.md

   - gene
 status: draft
 ---

-There are different apps to do different kinds of task in Ensembl.
-Different apps can be accessed by the blue buttons across the top of Ensembl pages, with your current app button highlighted.
+# Using the Ensembl apps

+Each Ensembl app allows you to complete a specific set of genomic tasks and analyses.

+Individual apps are represented by unique icons.
+To open an app select its icon from the App bar at the top of page.

-The apps available to you are:
+The apps currently available to you are:

 ![](../../img/id-species-selector.svg)

-Use the Species selector to choose which species and genome assembly you are working with.
-You must select this before using any other apps.
+Use the Species selector to choose a species genome of interest.
+You must select a species genome to use the other apps.

 ![](../../img/id-genome-browser.svg)

-Use the Genome browser to explore a genomic region and view a gene and its transcripts in the context of the genome.
+Use the Genome browser to explore a genomic region, to view a gene and its transcripts in the context of the genome.

 ![](../../img/id-entity-viewer.svg)